olivernadj/assignments/README.md

 ## TODO
  - Install the environment and dependencies
  - Clone and run the application
+ - **Create a front-end presentation for a given websocket stream.**
  - Submit the assignment

 ### Install the environment and dependencies